 What happens after the meeting with the Title IX Coordinator?

 The assigned investigator will contact you to schedule an interview.

 What happens during the interview with the investigator(s)?

-Often there will be two investigators present during the interview.
-One will be primarily responsible for asking questions.
-The investigators will ask about what happened, requesting more details than during the intake interview with the Title IX Coordinator.
+The investigator will ask about what happened, requesting more details than during the intake interview with the Title IX Coordinator.
 They also will request the names of witnesses and other evidence that you might have, such as text messages, emails and photos.

 You will have the right to have an advisor of your choice present during the interview.

 What does the advisor do during the process?

 The role of the advisor is to assist the student during the process and to cross-examine witnesses during the hearing.

 Will there be a hearing?